Cthulhu Mythos species: Deep One hybrid

 The backstory of The Shadow over Innsmouth involves a bargain between Deep Ones and humans, in which the aquatic species provides plentiful fishing and gold in the form of strangely formed jewelry.
 In return, the land-dwellers give human sacrifices and a promise of "mixing"—the mating of humans with Deep Ones.
 Although the Deep One hybrid offspring are born with the appearance of a normal human being, the individual will eventually transform into a Deep One, gaining immortality—by default—only when the transformation is complete.

 The transformation usually occurs when the individual reaches middle age.
-As the hybrid gets older, he or she begins to acquire the so-called "Innsmouth Look" as he or she takes on more and more attributes of the Deep One race: the ears shrink, the eyes bulge and become unblinking, the head narrows and gradually goes bald, the skin becomes scabrous as it changes into scales, and the neck develops folds which later become gills.
+As the hybrid gets older, they begin to acquire the so-called "Innsmouth Look" as they take on more and more attributes of the Deep One race: the ears shrink, the eyes bulge and become unblinking, the head narrows and gradually goes bald, the skin becomes scabrous as it changes into scales, and the neck develops folds which later become gills.
 When the hybrid becomes too obviously non-human, it is hidden away from outsiders.
 Eventually, however, the hybrid will be compelled to slip into the sea to live with the Deep Ones in one of their undersea cities.